 Cost for a 50,000-word manuscript is $500.
 For longer or shorter projects, contact me for a quote.

 If you’re not sure about a full manuscript appraisal, consider a 50-page or 2-4-chapter sample edit.
 This will help you decide if your story structure works, if your story is engaging, and your characters believable.
 My feedback can help you re-focus your story if necessary.
 Contact me for a quote.

-If your book is ready for editing, I offer both copy/line editing and proofreading.
+If your book is ready for editing, I offer copy/line editing.